WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 -

-Q - Won't a VPN bypass the DNS and revoke my apps?
+Q - Can I use a VPN?

-A - If you have made your own DNS, it is compatible.
+A - You cannot if you are using the WSF Comfiguration Profile.
+If you have made your own DNS, it is compatible.
 If you want to use a VPN, Use this [guide](#using-a-vpn).

 -

-Q - Will a restart bypass the DNS and revoke my apps?
+Q - Will a restart bypass this and revoke my apps?

 A - Simple answer, No.